amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

-Once you have the JSON description of the survey they can be simply posted to system
+Once you have the JSON description of the survey they can be posted to system

 ```
 let surveyId = null;